pricewaiter/docs/_misc/order-callback.md

 Order Notification API URL / Endpoint
 -------------------------------------

-* [Sign in](https://manage.pricewaiter.com/) to your PriceWaiter dashboard
+* [Sign in](https://retailer.pricewaiter.com/) to your PriceWaiter dashboard
-* Navigate to Stores -> Advanced
+* Navigate to Settings -> Platform Integration
-* Edit the configuration options for "Order Notification API"
+* Enter the URL that will receive new order notifications in the `Order Notification Callback URL` field.

-* Enter the URL that will receive new order notifications
+(For magento extension users, the Order Notification URL format is `https://_YOUR_DOMAIN_NAME_/index.php/pricewaiter/callback`)

 Verify API Call
 ---------------